danielcregg/java-lectures/lectures/serialization.md

 <div class="process-box fragment fade-up">

 These bytes can be:

-* Stored in a file
+* Stored in a file <!-- .element: class="fragment fade-up" -->
-* Stored in a database
+* Stored in a database <!-- .element: class="fragment fade-up" -->
-* Stored in memory
+* Stored in memory <!-- .element: class="fragment fade-up" -->
-* Transmitted across a network
+* Transmitted across a network <!-- .element: class="fragment fade-up" -->

 </div>